sjamthe/Self-Driving-Car-ND-Predict-Steering-Angle-with-CNN/README.md

 The final model will take the left and right lanes as input and predict output.
 My CV program uses previous lanes to do a better prediction lanes on images that are not clear.
 That will be possible in this model as well.

-I also want to increase the left and right image size
+I also want to increase the left and right image size.